 The extravagance of the dress over pants

-In addition, this style has been chosen by several celebrities (such as Paris Hilton, Emma Stone and Nicole Richi) and royals (such as Queen Leticia and the Queen of Jordan) who use it to attend events or red carpets.
-“It is a very comfortable option that helps to give a new use to the garments”, comments the image consultant Alexandra Paredes.
+In addition, this style has been chosen by various celebrities (such as Paris Hilton, Emma Stone and Nicole Richi) and royals (such as Queen Leticia and the Queen of Jordan) who use it to attend events or red carpets.
+“It is a very comfortable option that helps to give a new use to the garments”, she comments. image consultant Alexandra Paredes.

 Don’t know the proper way to combine the clothes in your wardrobe?
 The expert gives SEMANA various recommendations to put together its outfits.